CityofToronto/bdit_data-sources/volumes/vds/readme.md

 ## vds.counts_15min_bylane
-Same as above but by lane.
-Will be used to determine when individual lane sensors are down.
+Similar to `vds.counts_15min` but broken down by lane, to be used for investigating individual lane data availability.
-Excludes `division_id = 8001` since those sensors have only 1 lane and as above, the data is very large (~700K rows per day) to store twice at same interval.
+- Excludes `division_id = 8001` since those sensors have only 1 lane.

-Data quality checks:
+**Data quality checks:**
--- You can compare `num_obs` to `expected_bins`.
+- You can compare `num_obs` to `expected_bins`.
 Consider using a threshold.
--- There should be a total of 96 15 minute datetime bins per day.
+- There should be a total of 96 15-minute datetime bins per day.

 Row count: 1,712,401
 | column_name   | data_type                   | sample              | description   |